pagkly/Zed/Investopedia3/Expense Definition.md

 There are two main categories of business expenses in accounting:

--   [Operating expenses](https://www.investopedia.com/terms/o/operating-cost.asp)**:** Expenses related to the company’s main activities, such as the cost of goods sold, administrative fees, and rent.
+-   [[Operating expenses]](https://www.investopedia.com/terms/o/operating-cost.asp)**:** Expenses related to the company’s main activities, such as the cost of goods sold, administrative fees, and rent.
--   [Non-operating expenses](https://www.investopedia.com/terms/n/non-operating-expense.asp): Expenses not directly related to the business' core operations.
+-   [[Non-operating expenses]](https://www.investopedia.com/terms/n/non-operating-expense.asp): Expenses not directly related to the business' core operations.
 Common examples include interest charges and other costs associated with borrowing money.

 ## Special Considerations